newrelic/newrelic-php-agent/docs/development.md

     * A license key (Insert a valid key: `newrelic.license = "INSERT_YOUR_LICENSE_KEY"`)
     * A unique application name
     * The full path to your daemon
-4. Make sure your log directory exists and is read/writable; `/opt/nr/logs` or `/var/log/` are good options.
+4. Make sure your log directory exists and is read/writable (`/opt/nr/logs` or `/var/log/` are good options).

 **NOTE:** The default log level for both is `info`, but this can be changed in both the [agent](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-loglevel) and [daemon](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-daemon-loglevel).
 The more verbose log settings can generate a lot of information very quickly.
 When necessary, we suggest setting `debug` for short periods of time to identify problems.